Hester Thrale: Written works

 After Johnson's death, she published Anecdotes of the Late Samuel Johnson (1786) and their letters to each other (1788).

 Frances Burney, who considered both Johnson and Thrale to be among her dearest friends, read the unpublished manuscript with much interest, but disapproved of the decision to publish, noting, "She has given all – every word – and thinks that, perhaps, a justice to Dr Johnson, which, in fact, is the greatest injury to his memory."

-Together with Thrale's diaries, which were known as Thraliana and not published until 1942, these sources help to fill out the biased picture of Johnson often presented in James Boswell's Life of Samuel Johnson.
+Together with Thrale's diaries, which were known as Thraliana and not published until 1942, these sources help to fill out the picture of Johnson often presented in Boswell's Life of Samuel Johnson.
 Johnson often stayed with the Thrale household and had his own room above the library at Streatham, in which he worked.
-The friendship between Johnson and Thrale was emotionally intimate, and after John Thrale died in 1781 "Johnson's circle took it for granted that he would marry Hester."
+The friendship between Johnson and Thrale was emotionally intimate, and after her husband died in 1781 "Johnson's circle took it for granted that he would marry Hester."

 Based upon two letters Johnson wrote to Thrale in French and a passage in Thrale's Anecdotes of the Late Samuel Johnson, Thrale's biographer Ian McIntyre and Johnson's biographers Peter Martin and Jeffrey Meyers have suggested that Thrale and Johnson had a sadomasochistic relationship in which Thrale whipped Johnson.

+Thrale also wrote Observations and Reflections made in the Course of a Journey through France, Italy, and Germany (1789), which describes her travels during her honeymoon with Piozzi.
+The book mostly focuses on their travel in Italy.
+Notably, it was one of the first travelogues written by a British woman that was written in prose rather than in letters.
+Although there was only one edition, it was famous enough that Queen Charlotte read it.
+She was also the author of two plays, both unproduced.

 Her Retrospection...
 (1801) was an attempt at a popular history of that period, but was not received well by critics, some of whom patently resented female intrusion into what was then the male preserve of history.
 Reviewers also coupled sexism with ageism in dismissing her work.
 One reviewer called it "a series of dreams by an old lady."